How do I become a member?

 For existing members who have retired from medical practice.
 No voting rights but otherwise full membership benefits

-Online access to the Journal of Occupational Medicine, a dedicated student eNews with job and networking opportunities, access to the member’s website, 40% off the occupational health & wellbeing magazine, and a 20% discount on Oxford University Press books in Public Health and Epidemiology.
+Online access to the Journal of Occupational Medicine, a dedicated student eNews with job and networking opportunities including access to SOM regional groups, access to the member’s website, 40% off the occupational health & wellbeing magazine, and a 20% discount on Oxford University Press books in Public Health and Epidemiology.

 Full member benefits.
 For companies wishing to pay for multiple members.
 Please contact firstname.lastname@example.org for more information